State of the James

 The State of the James is a report card summarizing ongoing efforts to bring the James River back to full health.
 This comprehensive assessment of the health of the river is published every two years.

 The State of the James report is designed to examine the status and trends of indicators in two categories – River Health and River Restoration Progress – that are interconnected and build on each other to achieve a healthy James River.
 The River Health score is comprised of ten indicators, identified in blue, related to the ecological health of the James.
-They include fish and wildlife species native to the river as well as the habitat features that help these species thrive.
+They include fish and wildlife species as well as the habitat features that help these species thrive.
 The eight River Restoration indicators, identified in green, track our progress as a watershed to complete the restoration actions outlined in Virginia’s Chesapeake Bay Cleanup Plan and reduce the amount of pollution entering the James River by 2025.

 For each indicator, the James River Association has identified and compiled quantitative benchmarks set for what is needed to achieve a fully healthy river.
 When possible, the benchmark is a goal that has been set by the state or an authority on a specific indicator.

-2.7 million people rely on the James River for water, making it Virginia’s largest source of drinking water
+2.7 million people rely on the James River for water, making it Virginia’s largest source of drinking water.

 RIVERSIDE PARK VISITATION